Skip to content

 Is what is circular also sustainable?

-- Sometimes, but not always.
-A material may be recyclable, but still not sustainable - like asbestos, which is dangerous to handle.
-And if it takes a lot of energy or long transportation to circulate something, the climate benefits may be reduced.
-But many circular solutions are also very sustainable.
+– Sometimes, but not always.
+A material may be reusable, yet still not sustainable—such as asbestos, which is hazardous to handle.
+So we also need to phase out hazardous substances from society.
+And if it takes a lot of energy or long-distance transport to circulate something, the climate benefits may be reduced.
+That’s why it’s often necessary to conduct a life cycle assessment (LCA) or climate calculation to determine whether circularity actually provides climate benefits.

 What characterizes a circular economy?